aduffeck/uuid_it/README.md

     @car.uuid # "9e5edacc-7163-11df-92bb-2d0a2c4dcb1c"

-New UUIDs will be assigned when new objects are created.
-Already existing objects will get a UUID when it is read for the first time.
+UUIDs will be assigned to new objects when they are created.
+Already existing objects will get a UUID when it is accessed for the first time.

 ## Credits